joseph27/SmartRingtoneMakerLTE/README.md

 [Youssef Assad(Zatrek)](https://codecanyon.net/user/zatrek)
 ### License

-SmartRingtoneMakerLTE is licensed under The MIT License (MIT).
+Smart-Ringtone-Maker-LTE is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
 But you always need to state that [Youssef Assad (Zatrek)] is the original author of this application.